 112 Theatre Dr, St. Augustine, FL 32086.
 Check their website for ticket prices and showings.

 The beaches in St. Augustine are some of the most pristine I have ever seen.
 It was actually rated in the top 10 beaches of the world!
 The sand is perfect for making sand castles, as it’s sticky and wet, and ready to hold.
 Our family loves visiting great beaches and my kiddos made more sand castles than I could count during our 4 weeks in St. Augustine.

 It was our first time riding bikes on a beach.
 I didn’t even know that you could or should.
 It was so fun to see the kids ride around and know that when they would fall, they were much less likely to get hurt.

-What better way to enjoy the calm Crescent Beach waves then to learn how to boogie board?
-My 8 year old son really enjoyed getting into the water and trying it out.
+What better way to enjoy the calm Crescent Beach waves than to learn how to boogie board?
+My 8-year-old son really enjoyed getting into the water and trying it out.

 There is an abundance of seashells on the beaches of St. Augustine.
 They are just ready for the taking.
 Be sure that you do not collect live shells though, as that is illegal.

 Draw Letters in the Sand

 Our kiddos enjoyed drawing my name in the sand with their feet!
 It was a fun late afternoon activity when they were all sand castled out.

 We decided to spend the winter in Florida, excited to go an entire winter without snow!!
 Yet, the kids loved building snowmen back in Minnesota.
 So we really got a kick out of seeing this cute Sandman on the beach!